csonuryilmaz/heybot/heybot/README.md

 **2. OPERATION= Cleanup**

-It deletes *closed* issues (branches) from local working directory and subversion.
-It is meaningful if you use *one issue is resolved in one branch* paradigm.
+It deletes issues (branches) which is *closed*,*deployed* or any status you defined, from local working directory.
+By deleting passive branches it saves your disk space.
+It is meaningful when you use *one issue is resolved in one branch* paradigm.

 Required parameters:

 - LOCAL_PATH= Branch local working directory used as workspace.
-- SUBVERSION_PATH= Branch subversion directory where all branches are kept.
+- STATUS= Status/Statuses to check for cleanup operation.(comma seperated)
 - REDMINE_TOKEN= Redmine API access key taken from [my account page](http://www.redmine.org/projects/redmine/wiki/RedmineAccounts).
 - REDMINE_URL= Redmine API url. (most of the time this is root url of your redmine installation)